- Code LAWS8316

 Upon successful completion, students will have the knowledge and skills to:

-- Examine, investigate and interpret the historical basis for the development of the nuclear non-proliferation regime;
+- Examine, investigate and interpret the historical basis for the development of the nuclear non-proliferation regime, and civilian nuclear energy law

 - Recognise, distinguish and appraise the relevant international treaties;

-- Research and critically analyse contemporary issues which have arisen in the application and interpretation of international nuclear security law.
+- Research and critically analyse contemporary issues which have arisen in the application and interpretation of international nuclear energy law.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.